Shahitha-Banu/Airbnb-Analysis/README.md

 Interactive Data Exploration: Utilize Streamlit to create a user-friendly, interactive interface for exploring Airbnb data.
 Plotly Charts: Employ plotly charts to visualize key insights and trends in the dataset.

+An interactive dashboard has been created using Microsoft Power BI.